Sabine Monauni

-Sabine Monauni (née Tömördy; born 10 April 1974) is a politician from Liechtenstein who has served as the Deputy Prime Minister of Liechtenstein since 2021.
+Sabine Monauni (born 10 April 1974) is a politician from Liechtenstein who has served as the deputy prime minister of Liechtenstein since 2021.
 Since 2025, she has also been the minister of foreign affairs of Liechtenstein.

 Career

 From 2003 to 2010, Monauni was the deputy head of the EEA staff unit of the Liechtenstein government in Vaduz.
 She was the ambassador of Liechtenstein to Belgium and the European Union from July 2016 to 2021.